 Test mentions and tags before you schedule at scale.
 APIs and platform rules sometimes limit how mentions behave when posted from external apps.
 If precise tagging is mission critical, create one test post or publish natively.

 Add UTM parameters to links.
 Schedule posts with UTM tags so you can measure traffic from each campaign in Google Analytics.
-This is a small habit that pays off when you need to prove ROI.

 Save multi-line formatting, emojis and long paragraphs in a content bank.
 LinkedIn displays more cleanly if you prepare and preview text before scheduling.